Florida Atlantic vs. Virginia Tech: Odds, spread, over/under - November 26

 Florida Atlantic vs. Virginia Tech Betting Trends

-- Florida Atlantic has covered three times in five matchups with a spread this season.
+- Florida Atlantic has compiled a 3-2-0 ATS record so far this year.

-- Owls games have hit the over three out of five times this season.
+- So far this season, three out of the Owls' five games have gone over the point total.

-- Virginia Tech has covered four times in six chances against the spread this season.

-- The Hokies and their opponents have combined to hit the over four out of six times this year.
+- Hokies games have hit the over four out of six times this season.

 Florida Atlantic Futures Odds